Trustable Compliance Report#

 JLS-23

-The eclipse s-core organization mirrors the nlohmann_json library in a fork.
+The Eclipse S-CORE organization mirrors the nlohmann/json project in a github fork.

 0.00